iris-garcia/workday/docs/content/dev/tools.md

 1.  `mage test`: run tests and its code coverage.
 2.  `mage build`: build a binary of the project.
 3.  `mage install`: installs the built binary under /usr/local/bin.
-4.  `mage start`: starts the API HTTP server.
+4.  `mage start`: Starts the HTTP Server using pm2 as process manager.
 5.  `mage startdev`: bootstraps a dev environment.
+6.  `mage stop`: Stops the HTTP Server.

 ## [MariaDB](https://mariadb.com/) {#mariadb}